-Homeowner Andrei Z., from Canada gave his fireplace a facelift, creating a stunning surround with Wellington Dry Stack panels.
+Homeowner Andrei Z., from Canada gave his fireplace a facelift, creating a stunning surround with Wellington Dry Stack stone panels.
 Here's the step-by-step process, in his own words.

 Fireplace Facelift: Step by Step

 The idea to re-decorate our fireplace came from my dear wife.
 I thought our existing wooden mantel, with it's marble ornamental feature, looked pretty good - but, in the back of my mind, I had to agree that a classic fireplace should be decorated with bricks or stones instead.

 So sometime in October, I started looking on the internet for decorative ideas, and obviously found thousands of images of different fireplaces.
 The good-looking ones were decorated with bricks and stones.

 But I'm not a bricklayer, despite the fact that I have general knowledge of how to install brick and stone products.
 I knew that it's a messy process and you have to purchase or rent equipment, and have a special surface prepared for the installation.

 But as I studied the brick/stone fireplaces that I liked, I wondered: "is the brick/ stone the only option available these days?"

 Again, the internet provided me with the option of using “brick panels” instead of real brick or stone.

 You can use them for decorating the fireplace as well as the entire wall.
 The problem that I had - and had experienced in the beginning of my search for the right product - was that not every brick panel manufacturer could offer all features that I needed combined in one product - such as great appearance, being easy to work with and available at a reasonable price.

 FauxPanels.com was the answer I was looking for.
 Different styles of their panels, and their realistic look, easy installation and affordable price, meant that that could satisfy even a “picky person” like me.